 When things are tangled tightly with each other and you have to change something then you will have to change all its dependents.
 Follows an artist impression of dependency hell.

-Try to write controller tests for our solution.
+Try to test this controller.
 No matter what approach you take you will have to do a complicated fixture and multiple asserts.
 That should ring some bells.
 It is hard to test our controller because it knows too much.
 The object under test has many collaborators.
 And guess what, once the code changes you will have to go down here to these specs and adapt them as well.

 Seasoned developers advocate for Test-driven Development (TDD).
 TDD will give you early feedback about wrong designs and will keep you focused on “what” to achieve, not on “how”.
 Remember: well-factored code is easy to test.